Summary, result and goals of Italy

 Minutes from garbage

 In inferiority and with an Italy full of substitutes, except Donnarumma – he ended up replaced by Sirigu – Wales took a timid step forward coinciding with the entry of Moore.
-The British, with DNA from the soccer that is practiced in the Islands, skirted the equalized in a strategic action.
+The British, with the DNA of soccer that is practiced in the Islands, skirted the equalizer in a strategic action.
 Gareth Bale did not accurately land a completely unmarked volley.
-The news from Switzerland-Turkey placed the Welsh second.
+News from Switzerland-Turkey placed the Welsh second.
 There was no major effort.